openstack/python-openstackclient/HACKING.rst

 Python 3.x Compatibility
 ------------------------

-OpenStackClient strives to be Python 3.3 compatibile.
+OpenStackClient strives to be Python 3.3 compatible.
 Common guidelines:

 * Convert print statements to functions: print statements should be converted to an appropriate log or other output mechanism.